eporetsky/CrossFoldDB/README.md

 Put all structure files in ./structures/<species>.
 Supports PDB and CIF files.
 The scripts supports AlphaFold file format (AF-(.*?)-F1-model_v4.cif.gz) or ESMFold (*.pdb.gz).
 Other formats would require a change to the regular expressions in "foldseek_search_parallel.py", "extract_json_files_annotation_parallel.py" and "merge_JSON_alignments.py".
 Files are stored in ./structures/<species>/<species>

 Download the annotations for each species from Unirpot.
 Save the Gene Names, Gene Names (ORF), Protein names.
+Save them in ./annotations/<species>.tsv

 ![Annotation overview](./Annotation_Figure.png)